EVATool/fae-architecture-log/_decisions/sig-devops-hosting.md

 ## Resolution Details

 It was decided to use the hosting option from one of the main stakeholders ([UID](https://www.uid.com)).
 A Linux server will be provided.
-The development team should be able to connect and to control the server using SSH (to be verified).
+The development team should be able to connect and to control the server using SSH.

 ## Reasons for the resolution